How you can be seated in a

 experience the integrating potential of your cross-legged position.
 If the support

-beneath your body is not firm it's possible that you won't experience any
+beneath your hips or knees is not firm it's possible that you won't experience

 Stand your backbone